Make your first Target Employer Order

 4 -d include_report_annotations=true

-• The order’s list of verification_requests should include one verification with a state of completed
+• The verification_requests list in the order includes one verification with a completed state

-• The verification’s reports field is populated with a verification of Employment and Income (VOI) report
+• The reports field of the verification contains a Verification of Employment and Income (VOIE) report

-• If you configured a webhook logger, you should see that the order.completed webhook has fired.
+• If you set up a webhook logger, you should see that the order.completed webhook has been triggered

-• These actions occurred because we used a special SSN value (000-00-0000) in the sandbox environment, which caused the verification to be automatically processed and completed.
-Learn more about the SSNs that can be used in the sandbox here.
+These actions occurred because a special SSN value (000-00-0000) was used in the sandbox environment, which automatically processed and completed the verification.
+You can learn more about the SSNs available for use in the sandbox here.

 Moving to production